winterClover/Pesterchum-Discord-Theme/README.md

 # Pestercord

+**Ah Gasp! could it be! a new update?!** Nah, I abandon this project a long time ago.
+There's a fork that is updated and did alot of cool changes here: [fork](https://github.com/luminaryFlowers/Pesterchum-Discord-Theme)

+thanks luminaryFlowers for keeping this project alive lol, seriously tho I'm glad that someone is keeping this thing alive

+---

 BetterDiscord theme that emulates the look and feel of the chat client, Pesterchum, shown within the webcomic Homestuck.
 Supports both Dark and Light theme (Light Mode is perferred).